MusicWeb International One of the most grown-up review sites around 2023

 Straesser, Joep (1934-2004) was a Dutch composer whose chamber concerto No.1 from 1991 is scored for cello and large ensemble.

-Strang, Gerald (1908-1983) was a Canadian-born American composer who wrote a concerto for cello with woodwinds and piano in 1951 that has been recorded by Gábor Rejtő for New World.
+Strang, Gerald (1908-1983) was a Canadian-born American composer who wrote a concerto for cello with woodwinds and piano in 1951.
+This has been recorded by Gábor Rejtő for New World and may be heard on YouTube.

-Strigl, Franz (dates unknown) was a cellist who wrote a cello concerto that is available in the Petrucci Music Library and is thought to have been published in the 1890s.
-No further information about this composer seems to be available on the internet at present.
+Strigl, Franz (1860-1919) was a cellist and composer who wrote a cello concerto that is available in the Petrucci Music Library and is thought to have been published in the 1890s.

-Strobl, Bruno (b.1949) is an Austrian composer who wrote a concerto for cello and chamber ensemble in 1995.
+Strobl, Bruno (b.1949) is an Austrian composer who wrote a concerto for cello and chamber ensemble in 1995 that was premiered by Wolfgang Panhofer.

 Sturzenegger, Richard (1905-1976) was a Swiss cellist and composer who wrote four cello concertos (see pages 29-30), in 1933, 1937, 1947 and 1974.
 The fourth has been recorded by Walter Grimmer on the Communauté De Travail Pour La Diffusion De La Musique Suisse label.